leaningtech/labs/src/content/docs/cheerpj3/10-getting-started/02-Java-library.md

 ---
 title: Run a Java library
-subtitle: Use Java classes in JavaScript
+description: Use Java classes in JavaScript
 ---

 ## 1. Include CheerpJ on your page